-The Introduction to Astronomy and Astrophysics course is focused on how we are able to make observations (through Astronomy) to gain an understanding of the astronomical bodies (stars, galaxies, blackholes, etc.) that make up the Universe (Astrophysics).
+The Introduction to Astronomy and Astrophysics course is focused on how we are able to make observations (through Astronomy) to gain an understanding of the astronomical bodies (stars, galaxies, black holes, etc) that make up the Universe (Astrophysics).
 Students will learn about the movement of planets and stars in the night sky and the similarities and differences between many different types of objects found in the Universe.
-Students will also learn about the lifecycles of different types of stars.
+Students will also learn about the life cycles of different types of stars.

-It is anticipated that students should be available for at least one astronomy night observation using the school's Mead LX-90 telescope.
+Students should be available for at least one astronomy observation night using the school's Mead LX-90 telescope.

-Assessment Ongoing coursework, including Topic Tests
+Assessment Ongoing coursework, including topic tests